alloncm/MagenBoy/README.md

 * `--no-vsync` - Disable vsync
 * `--bootrom [path to bootrom file]` - Specify the path for a bootrom (If not specified the emualtor will look for `dmg_boot.bin` at the cwd)
-* `--rom-menu [path to roms folder]` - Opens an interactive dialog uopn start to choose the rom from the folder
+* `--rom-menu [path to roms folder]` - Opens an interactive dialog uopn start to choose the rom from the folder Choose a game with the Joypad bindings (Dpad and A to confirm)

 ## GameBoy